vietfin/vietfin/README.md

 ## 6. Disclaimer

 VietFin is not affiliated, endorsed, or vetted by any of the brokerage firms or research entities which provide the data.
-It's an open-source tool that crawl data from the publicly available APIs of these firms.
+It's an open-source tool which crawl data from the publicly available APIs of these firms.
 VietFin is intended for personal use, research and educational purposes.

 You should refer to each of the data provider's terms of use for details on your rights to use the actual data downloaded.